dannyrdalton/tubedata/README.md

 Currently a work in progress.
 Will be adding better abstractions and finer grained control module calls.
+Documentation will slowly improve over time also.
+Let me know if you want to help out!